Global PR Summit Canada 11

 The Summit is designed to deliver practical capabilities that can be implemented immediately within your organization.
 Key takeaways include:

-• How to build AI-powered workflows that increase efficiency while maintaining quality and control
+• How to build AI-powered workflows that support everything from research to crisis response while maintaining human oversight.

 Key Topics